pandulaDW/redux-from-scratch/README.md

 - createStore
 - combineReducers

-# Simple Counter App is implemented to test the functionality
+### A simple ToDo App was implemented to test the functionality
+ - Includes two toDo actions and two counter actions
+ - Includes two reducers, combined with combined reducer